jona159/e2e_TestRepo/README.md

 ## End-to-end Tests

-* End-to-end Tests run with **docker-compose** and test the communication between microservices by executing multiple HTTP-Request to different endpoints of multiple services
+* End-to-end Tests run with **docker-compose** and test the communication between microservices by executing multiple HTTP-Requests to different endpoints of multiple services
   * _e2e-Tests are written by the testing team and are deployed in the TestRepo in [e2e_ndvi.py](https://github.com/GeoSoftII2020-21/TestRepo/blob/main/e2e_ndvi.py) and [e2e_sst.py](https://github.com/GeoSoftII2020-21/TestRepo/blob/main/e2e_sst.py)